-Description The subjects comprise an ex Local Authority end terraced two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Hallway, Lounge, Kitchen, ON FIRST FLOOR: Landing, Two Bedrooms, Bathroom.
-Gross internal floor area (m2) 61 or thereby.
-Neighbourhood and location The property is situated in a local authority housing development where a number of properties are now privately owned.
-Local amenities are conveniently located.
-Age Approximately 64 years.
-Weather Wet and overcast, following a period of unsettled weather conditions.
+Description The subjects comprise a mid terraced two storey villa.
+Accommodation On Ground Floor: Entrance Hallway, Lounge, Inner Hallway, Kitchen, Bathroom.
+On First Floor: Landing, Two Bedrooms.
+Gross internal floor area (m2) 75 sq.m.
+Neighbourhood and location The property is situated within the village of Stoneykirk where surrounding properties are of a variety of ages and type.
+Local amenities are readily available within the town of Stranraer a short commute away.
+Age The property is a former school house which was built around 1900 and converted into a residential dwelling house circa 2007.
+Weather Prolonged rain showers following a recent period of settled weather conditions.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with sarking material.
-Insulation material is laid between the ceiling joists.